roeldev-deprecated-stuff/confirge/README.md

 <table>
 <tr><td>Type</td><td><code>string</code>, <code>function</code> or <code>object</code></td></tr>
 </table>
+When passing a string, it is assumed it is the path to a file.
+When not absolute, the path will be used relative from `process.cwd()`.
+A function will be executed and it's result will be used.
+This result can be one of the accepted values, `string`, `function` or `object`.
+Objects are just returned the same as it came in.

 ### confirge.read(file)
 Read file and return object.
 Returns `false` on failure.
-When a function is passed, it is assumed this function returns the path to a file wich should be read.
+When a function is passed, it is assumed it returns the path to a file wich should be read.

 - <h4>file</h4>
 <table>
 <tr><td>Type</td><td><code>string</code> or <code>function</code></td></tr>
 </table>
+When passing a string, it is assumed it is the path to a file.
+When not absolute, the path will be used relative from `process.cwd()`.
+A function will be executed and it's result will be used.
+This result can be one of the accepted values, `string` or `function`.

 ### confirge.replace(source, vars)